26 Jan Bringing order to chaos

 You shuffle your way to the kitchen, and as you round the corner you see it…

-And once you’ve seen it you can’t unsee it…pure chaos.
+And once you’ve seen it, you can’t unsee it …pure chaos.
 The sink is overflowing with dirty dishes.
-Pots and pans cover the stove top.
-Food detritus and stained coffee mugs spread out on the counter.
+Pots and pans cover the stovetop.
+Food debris and stained coffee mugs spread out on the counter.
 You walk to the dishwasher.
-“Please God” you pray as you pull open the door…and it’s completely full.
-“Damnit!”
+“Please God,” you pray as you pull open the door …and it’s completely full.
+“Dammit!”

 What do you do?
 Do you pretend the mess isn’t there?
 Do you promise yourself that you’ll take care of it in the morning?
 After all, you just want to relax.
 Or do you roll up your sleeves and get to work right then and there?
 You see, I think there are two types of people when it comes to chaos; those who can ignore it and those who cannot.
 I happen to be one of the latter.

 I often hear people say things like, “I enjoy when things are clean, but I just hate cleaning.”
 To me that’s a little bit like saying, “I love money, but I just hate earning it” or “I’d be in great shape if only I enjoyed exercising.”
 I’m sorry, but life just doesn’t work that way.
 If you truly value something, you will put in the necessary work whether you want to or not.

 Whether it be dishes in the sink, a cluttered email inbox or disorganized film equipment, there is something inside of me that demands order.
 I can’t walk away.
 I can’t not clean it up.
 It’s not the process of cleaning and organizing that I enjoy, but rather the end result: that feeling you get when everything is in its place, the chaos subdued.